chrischaky/chrischaky-site/content/research/subj_cit/index.md

 ---
-title: "Subjective Citizenship, Beliefs about America, and Voting for Donald Trump (under review)"
+title: "Subjective Citizenship, Beliefs about America, and Voting for Donald Trump"
 authors:
 - admin
 - Jennifer Hochschild